Drizz1le/gf1motion/README.md

 </table>

 The edited clip was re-encoded, patched into the `.PB`, and repacked into the GARC with garctool.
-Loaded in Citra, the modified animation plays flawlessly — that's the clip at the top of this page.
-One changed float, end to end through the entire pipeline.
+Loaded in Citra, the modified animation plays flawlessly.
+That's the clip at the top of this page.

 <a id="goal"></a>
 ## Goal

 This project exists because the older games animated with more soul.
-Pokémon Battle Revolution's battle animations are expressive and full of character; the 3DS era's are serviceable at best.
+Pokémon Battle Revolution's battle animations are expressive and full of character; the 3DS era's are fine at best.
 I've always loved difficulty hacks for the gen-6 games, but the animations bothered me every time.

 The end goal: port Battle Revolution's animations onto the 3DS games' skeletons.
-With the format now fully writable, that's no longer a mystery — it's a retargeting pipeline problem.
+With the format now fully writable, it's just a retargeting problem.

 <a id="credits"></a>
 ## Credits

 - **[SPICA](https://github.com/gdkchan/SPICA)** (and the Wambosa fork) — open-source 3DS model
-  viewer whose playback code was the ground truth for the decoding side of this format.
+  viewer.
-- **HxD** — where the hex snooping happened.
+- **HxD** — Hex editor
 - **garctool** — GARC extraction and rebuild.
 - **Citra** — 3DS emulation for testing.
-- Reverse engineering, hardware testing, and direction: **Ben Kudarauskas** ([@drizz1le](https://github.com/drizz1le)).
-Tooling and documentation built with AI assistance (Claude) and verified against real game files.
+- Reverse engineering — **Ben Kudarauskas**
+  ([@drizz1le](https://github.com/drizz1le)).
+Documentation built with AI assistance (Claude)

 <a id="license"></a>
 ## License